refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

   $$
   where $$U,V$$ is dimension $$m\times m, n\times n$$ unitary matrix in field $$K$$.
 The diagonal term of $$\Sigma$$ are single values.
 For singular vectors and construction of transformation matrix, see [here](https://en.wikipedia.org/wiki/Singular-value_decomposition#Singular_values,_singular_vectors,_and_their_relation_to_the_SVD).

-  Truncated SVD, use only $$r\times r$$ matrix as $$\Sigma$$ to dramatically reduce the freedom representing the large matrix.
+  **Truncated SVD**, use only $$r\times r$$ matrix as $$\Sigma$$ to dramatically reduce the freedom representing the large matrix.
 For an application of truncated SVD in LSI (latent semantic indexing), see [this post](http://www.cnblogs.com/LeftNotEasy/archive/2011/01/19/svd-and-applications.html).

 * Rayleigh quotient
   For a given Hermitian matrix M and nonzero vector x, the Rayleigh quotient is defined as:

   $$R(M,x)=\frac{x^\dagger M x}{x^\dagger x}$$.

   Such a value reaches the minimum value of the smallest eigenvalue of the matrix $$M$$, when the vector $$x$$ is the corresponding eigenvector.
 And the similar scenario applies to the max value of the quotient.
 One can easily project the vector x into the eigenvector basis to prove this.
-This quotient is nothing but energy functinal in quantum physics.
+This quotient is nothing but energy functional in quantum physics.

 ### Statistical Inference